markmikkelsen/Gannet/README.md

 Gannet is a free, open-source MATLAB-based software toolkit for analyzing edited single-voxel <sup>1</sup>H magnetic resonance spectroscopy (MRS) data.
 Its largely automated functions cover all the essential steps of modern MRS analysis:

 - Loading raw data
-- Substantial preprocessing
+- Several preprocessing steps
 - Signal modeling
-- Voxel co-registration with structural MR images
+- Voxel co-registration to and segmentation of structural MR images
-- Concentration estimation based on tissue composition
+- Metabolite concentration estimation corrected for tissue composition

 Several existing software packages for MRS data analysis require substantial user input or offer a wide selection of processing options.
 In contrast, the philosophy behind Gannet is to provide users with a complete automated pipeline without the need for significant user input.